critesjosh/celo-dappkit/README.md

 ```
 To run a local development Celo blockchain, use the Celo fork of `ganache-cli`.
 You can find the package details and install instructions [here.](https://www.npmjs.com/package/@celo/ganache-cli)

 You should deploy the `HelloWorld.sol` contract to work through the exercise.
 You can deploy it using the remote node specified in `truffle-config.js`.
 You may get an error about connecting to a running RPC client.
 If you run into the error, trying running `truffle migrate --network alfajores` again.
-A successful deployment should print something similar to the following:
+A successful deployment should print something like the following:

 ```
 Joshs-MacBook-Pro-2:untitled folder joshcrites$ truffle migrate --network alfajores